Airkek/osu-replay-viewer-continued/readme.md

 This is the list of stuffs that I want to changes.
 It can be planned features or just revamp the code.

 - Live Graphs (Live PP, accuracy or difficulty)
-- Custom HUD from DLLs (similar to osu! custom rulesets)
-- Customiztation
 - Split CLI system to seperate project (if you're willing to use it)
 - Change the project name
-- Allow user to choose different osu!lazer application directory

-> While Live PP Graph is currently possible, it would be nice if someone exposes them as bindables.